 Pre-eclampsia and Other Concerns

 If you’re over 40 or have high blood pressure before you get pregnant, you may be at higher risk for developing pre-eclampsia.
 This is especially true if you’ve had pre-eclampsia during previous pregnancies.

 Pre-eclampsia usually develops after 20 weeks of pregnancy.
+It can also develop earlier in pregnancy, or, in some cases, postpartum.
 It’s characterized by high blood pressure and high amounts of protein in the urine, and can be fatal to the mother or her babies if left untreated.
 It can cause complications like liver damage, placental abruption, and bleeding.